Gay Zipolite – Mexico's Most Famous Nude Beach

 Relax in paradise -Hire loungers and an umbrella from one of the many beach clubs with fantastic views of the ocean.
 Why not suntan in your birthday suit and get rid of those tan lines?

 Get a male massage -Treat yourself to a beachside gay massage from a handsome masseur while you feel the cool ocean breeze and listen to the relaxing sounds of the waves.
 See below for more info on how to organize!

 Dine at El Alquimista -Enjoy lunch with a spectacular beach view, afternoon cocktails, or a candlelight dinner on this exclusive stretch of sand.
 It's also a favorite spot for gay men to catch some rays or swim.

 Make a splash at a gay pool party -Meet other gay locals and visitors at Casa Nudista's weekly gay pool party (mostly men, nudity required) on Saturdays from 3-8pm.

-Head to Playa del Amor for sunset -Swim naked and socialize with other LGBT+ locals and visitors over a mojito or cold beer while watching a gorgeous sunset.
+Head to Playa del Amor for sunset -Swim naked and socialize with other LGBTQ+ locals and visitors over a mojito or cold beer while watching a gorgeous sunset.
 Candles, music and more after dark.